StormDragon77/Stormilla/.github/ISSUE_TEMPLATE/suggestion.md

 ---

-**Describe the Idea**
-Give a clear and concise description of your idea
+Describe the idea in a clear and concise way.
+I will not add anything that I feel strays too far from vanilla.
+Do not request I add assets from other resource packs.